Magda Linette: 2022: Second doubles title

-2023: Major singles SF & doubles QF, top 20 in singles
+2023: Major singles SF & doubles QFs, top 20 in singles

 In her first tournament of the year, Linette represented Poland at the United Cup in Brisbane, and defeated Zhibek Kulambayeva, Jil Teichmann and Lucia Bronzetti on the way to the semifinals, before losing to Madison Keys in straight sets.

 At the Australian Open, Linette defeated Mayar Sherif, 16th seed Anett Kontaveit, 19th seed Ekaterina Alexandrova and fourth seed Caroline Garcia reaching the quarterfinals, her best career result at a major tournament.
 She went on to defeat 30th seed Karolína Plíšková to enter the semifinals where she lost to the eventual champion Aryna Sabalenka, in straight sets.
 As a result, she reached No. 22 on 30 January 2023, and world No. 19 on 20 March 2023.

-At the Miami Open, she reached the fourth round at the WTA 1000-level for a first time defeating this time Victoria Azarenka for her tenth career top-20 win.
+At the Miami Open, she reached the fourth round at a WTA 1000-level for the first time defeating this time Victoria Azarenka for her tenth career top-20 win.

 At the US Open, she reached the quarterfinals in doubles for the first time at this major, partnering Bernarda Pera.

 In September, Linette played in Guangzhou as the top seed and reached her sixth final but lost heavily to Wang Xiyu, winning only two games.

 In October, she qualified for the 2023 WTA Elite Trophy in Zhuhai.

 2024: Singles title in Prague, first WTA 1000 quarterfinal

 In April, Linette defeated third seed Anhelina Kalinina in the semifinals at the Rouen Open, before losing the final in three sets to Sloane Stephens.

 In July, she won the Prague Open defeating compatriot Magdalena Fręch in the first all-Polish WTA Tour final in the Open era.
 En route, she recorded wins over fifth seed Viktoriya Tomova in the quarterfinals and top seed Linda Nosková in the last four.

 In September, at the WTA 1000 China Open, Linette reached the fourth round at that level only for the second time, with an upset over world No. 5, Jasmine Paolini, for her first top five season win.

 At the next WTA 1000 Wuhan Open, Linette upset two Russian seeds en route, 11th seed Liudmila Samsonova and eighth seed Daria Kasatkina in the round of 16 to reach her first WTA 1000-level quarterfinal which she lost to fourth seed Coco Gauff.

-During the Billie Jean King Cup finals in November, Linette defeated Sara Sorribes Tormo in a match lasting almost four hours to help Poland overcome Spain to reach the quarterfinals.
+During the BJK Cup finals in November, Linette defeated Sara Sorribes Tormo in a match lasting almost four hours to help Poland overcome Spain to reach the quarterfinals.